zt-initech/pillow-simd/README.md

 ## Status

 Pillow-SIMD can be used in production.
-Pillow-SIMD operates on [Uploadcare](https://uploadcare.com/) serverse for more than 1 year.
+Pillow-SIMD operates on [Uploadcare](https://uploadcare.com/) servers for more than 1 year.
 Uploadcare is SAAS for image storing and processing in the cloud and the main sponsor of Pillow-SIMD project.